 Allow to sit the salt and water solution for a night.

-MAKE SURE not to touch the solution or the bottom left over with your bare hands, USE GLOWES.
+Make sure not to touch the solution or the bottom left over with your bare hands, USE GLOVES.

 Step 13: DIFFERENT WAYS